Do you want to know how to identify trend reversal ahead of time, guaranteed?

 If you want to learn more about trading the break of Support, then go watch this training video below:

-A break of long term trendline
+A break of the long-term trendline

 There are times when the market respects an important trendline and if it breaks, it’s a sign that the buyers are getting weak.